khangtrinh1304/docker-challenge-template/README.md

 6. Test the application to verified the application by accessing "http://localhost:8080" and ensuring that my "index.html" was displayed correctly.
 7. After my challenge had been successfully completed I screenshot terminal and result.

-# Step I taken to finished this challenge 2
+# Step I take to finished this challenge 2
 1. I downloaded challenge2 zip folder and saved it onto my computer from D2L.
 2. I extracted all the files from the zip file and placed them within my challenge2 directory.
 3. I created a Dockerfile within the directory and included any necessary code necessary for building my container.